Join the 30,000 pharmacy professionals who have already taken their first steps to revalidation

 If you have any questions about revalidation, sign up to our webinar and join us on Wednesday 6 June 2018 at 19:00.

 We’ve now produced additional guides for the peer discussion.
 There are separate guides for you, for your employer, and for the person acting as your peer.

 You should look at these now, but you will not need to start arranging your peer discussion until your second year of revalidation.
-See your personalised timeline to make sure you know what you have to do and when.

 We will also be preparing some examples of good CPD and reflective account records to help you carry out and record CPD effectively – look out for those in future editions of Regulate.